mroth/scmpuff/README.md

 ### How does it compare with SCM Breeze?

-The short version: it does less, but is faster and should be significantly more stable and reliable, especially across different platforms.
+The short version: it does less, but is faster and should be more stable and reliable, especially across different platforms.

 The long, detailed version:
 https://github.com/mroth/scmpuff/wiki/scmpuff-vs-SCM-Breeze